Quantitative regularity for p-harmonic maps: Introduction

 \subsection{Background}

 The regularity of $p$-harmonic maps has been extensively studied in literature, in particular when $p=2$.
 One should also be careful in separating the minimizing and the stationary case.
-Note that by Sobolev embedding $f$ is continuous if $p>m$, making $p\leq m$ the only interesting case.
+Note that by Sobolev embedding $u$ is continuous if $p>m$, making $p\leq m$ the only interesting case.

-In \cite{SU} it was proved that the singular set $\cS(f)$ for $2$-minimizers has Hausdorff dimension smaller than $m-3$, and outside the singular set the map $f$ is actually smooth.
-Their proof is based on a dimension reduction argument and on an important $\epsilon$-regularity theorem according to which if $\theta(x,2r)<\epsilon(m,N)$, then $f$ is smooth on $B_{r}(x)$.
-Additionally, under the additional assumption that there exists no continuous $2$-minimizers $f:S^i\to N$ for $i=2,\cdots,k$, they can improve the Hausdorff dimension estimates to $m-k-2$.
+In \cite{SU} it was proved that the singular set $\cS(u)$ for $2$-minimizers has Hausdorff dimension at most $m-3$, and outside the singular set the map $u$ is actually smooth.
+Their proof is based on a dimension reduction argument and on an important $\epsilon$-regularity theorem according to which if $\theta(x,2r)<\epsilon(m,N)$, then $u$ is smooth on $B_{r}(x)$.
+Additionally, under the additional assumption that there exist no continuous $2$-minimizers $u:S^i\to N$ for $i=2,\cdots,k$, they can improve the Hausdorff dimension estimates to $m-k-2$.

 For generic $p\neq 2$, the situation is similar, although in this case the lack of uniform ellipticity makes $C^{1,\alpha}$ estimates the best regularity one can hope for, as opposed to smooth estimates.
-Indeed, in \cite{pHL} the authors extend the $\epsilon$-regularity theorem to this case and prove that $\cS(f)$ is a set of Hausdorff dimension $\leq m-\floor p -1$ outside of which $f$ is $C^{1,\alpha}$.
+Indeed, in \cite{pHL} the authors extend the $\epsilon$-regularity theorem to this case and prove that $\cS(u)$ is a set of Hausdorff dimension $\leq m-\floor p -1$ outside of which $u$ is $C^{1,\alpha}$.

 More recently, in \cite{ChNa2} the Hausdorff dimension estimates of \cite{SU} were improved to Minkowski dimension estimates in the $p=2$ case.
 Indeed, the estimates of \cite{ChNa2} allow for the first $L^q$ estimates on the gradient and Hessian of solutions to be proved, and more importantly the first $L^q$ estimates on the regularity scale of solutions.
-In particular, given a $2$-minimizer $f:B_1(0)\to N$ with $\int \abs{\nabla f}^2 \leq \Lambda$, \cite{ChNa2} shows that for every $\epsilon>0$
+In particular, given a $2$-minimizer $u:B_2(0)\to N$ with $\int_{B_2(0)} \abs{\nabla u}^2 \leq \Lambda$, \cite{ChNa2} shows that for every $\epsilon>0$

 The key new ingredient for the proof in \cite{ChNa2} was the introduction of the quantitative stratification.

 The goal of this paper is to introduce the quantitative stratification techniques to the generic $p$ context, and to use these results to prove similar effective estimates for $p$-harmonic maps between Riemannian manifolds.
 To do this it will be necessary for us to develop the notion of a defect measure, which will allow us to study limits of $p$-harmonic maps.